-To qualify for an assessment, a wastewater or water treatment facility must:
+To qualify for an assessment, a public water or wastewater system must:

-- Allow SEDAC and ISTC access to the treatment facility;
+- Allow SEDAC and/or ISTC access to the treatment facility

-- Be willing to share facility information with SEDAC, ISTC and Illinois EPA; and
+- Be willing to share facility information with SEDAC and Illinois EPA

-Fill out an application to get started and we'll follow up within two business days.
+Fill out an application to get an energy assessment started.
+We'll follow up within two business days.

 City of Collinsville Wastewater Treatment Plant